wangela/twittah/README.md

  * [ ] Advanced: Improve the user interface and theme the app to feel twitter branded
  * [ ] Advanced: User can search for tweets matching a particular query and see results
  * [ ] Bonus: User can view their direct messages (or send new ones)
- * [x] Extra: User can click "skip to top" button to jump to most recent tweet in home timeline
+ * [x] Extra: User can click "skip to top" button to jump to most recent tweet in the currently viewed timeline

 Notes: